-2. If you don't want to or can't pump at work, you can gradually replace daytime feedings with formula while you're at home but still continue to nurse at night and in the morning.
-The milk your body produces may not be enough to keep your baby satisfied, even if you only need enough for2 feedings.
+2. If you don't want to or can't pump at work, you can gradually replace daytime feedings with formula while your at home but still continue to nurse at night and in the morning.
+The milk your body produces may not be enough to keep your baby satisfied, even if you only need enough for 2 feedings.